asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 ## Troubleshooting

-To activate logger, do in a console:
+To activate the logger, do this in a console:
 ```
 $ LOG=DEBUG sudo -E ./asus_wmi_hotkeys.py
 ```